Canner/WrenAI/docker/README.md

 * Check out [Network drivers overview](https://docs.docker.com/network/drivers/) to learn more about `bridge` network driver.

 ## How to start
+1. copy `.env.example` to `.env.local` and modify the OpenAI API key.
-1. copy `.env.ai.example` to `.env.ai` and fill in necessary information for LLM configurations.
+2. (optional) copy `.env.ai.example` to `.env.ai` and fill in necessary information if you would like to use custom LLM.
-2. (optional) if your port 3000 is occupied, you can modify the `HOST_PORT` in `.env.example`.
+3. (optional) if your port 3000 is occupied, you can modify the `HOST_PORT` in `.env.example`.
+4. start all services:
+    - using OpenAI: `docker-compose --env-file .env.local up -d`
-3. start all services: `docker-compose --env-file .env.example --env-file .env.ai up -d`
+    - using custom LLM: `docker-compose --env-file .env.local --env-file .env.ai up -d`
+5. stop all services:
+    - using OpenAI: `docker-compose --env-file .env.local down`
-4. stop all services: `docker-compose --env-file .env.example --env-file .env.ai down`
+    - using custom LLM: `docker-compose --env-file .env.local --env-file .env.ai down`